Dngallar/Django-Python/README.md

 > To remove database: `rm db.sqlite3`
 > To create database and table(s): `python3 manage.py migrate`
 > To start the Django shell: `python3 manage.py shell`
+> To create a superuser: `python manage.py createsuperuser`

 ### Typical structure